(For more New Orleans pages please scroll down)

 This is a zoo with delight for all ages, with its cooling sprays guarded by giraffe.

 There are marvellously fanciful sign posts like this one hugged by the giant Komodo Dragon.

 There is one in residence in real life – the largest of the lizards - up to 2.7 metres long (9 feet) and weighing up to 90.7 kilos (200 lbs).

 He would be able to outrun most humans because he travels at speeds of up to 24.14 kph (15 miles per hour).

-There are playful pachyderms.
-When I was there the Asian elephants Panya and Jean were much loved entertainers, sparying themselves - and sometimes you as well.
+There are also playful pachyderms in residence.
+When I was there the Asian elephants Panya and Jean were much loved entertainers, spraying themselves - and sometimes us as well.

 Surapa became room mates with the two long-term residents in November 2018 and no doubt were rather pleased about the more tropical conditions of the $10 million quarters, with heated barn floors, lots of shade, and room to wander about and not get in each other's way.

-Dear old Panya died in March 2019 after sudden onset of delibitaing kidney problems.
-Panya was 54, and as any years over 50 are considered a bous for an elephant, we can believe that she had a good innings in the care of her friends at Audubon Zoo.
+Dear old Panya died in March 2019 after the sudden onset of delibitaing kidney problems.
+Panya was 54, and as any years over 50 are considered a bonus for an elephant, we can believe that she had a good innings in the care of her friends at Audubon Zoo.

 Before anyone could predict the sudden impact on the health of Panya, arrangements had already been made with Buffalo Zoo to relocate their two middle aged elephants to join those already in residence.

 Meet the whole community of animals, birds, reptiles and insects in residence at Audubon Zoo here